-On August 11, 2008, I celebrated the tenth anniversary of my left-side mastectomy, an operation that marked a significant and joyous turning point in my life.
+Every August 11th, I celebrate the anniversary of my left–side mastectomy, an operation that marked a significant and joyous turning point in my life.

 This book relates some of the facts surrounding my experience with breast cancer as a disease and some details of my particular type of mastectomy.
 I'll tell you how I discovered the cancer, the steps that were taken to rid me of it, what kind of pain I had after the mastectomy, and what the aftereffects of the operation have been.